Carrie White (hairdresser)

-Carole White (née Enwright; August 25, 1943 – May 3, 2022) was an American hairdresser, author, and spokesperson.
+Carole Enwright White (née Enwright; August 25, 1943 – May 3, 2022) was an American hairdresser, author, and spokesperson.
 She was known as the "First Lady of Hairdressing," who styled Jennifer Jones, Betsy Bloomingdale, Elizabeth Taylor, Goldie Hawn, Camille Cosby, Ann-Margret, Elvis Presley, Sharon Tate, Brad Pitt, and Sandra Bullock, among others.

 White collaborated with Richard Avedon on shoots for Vogue, and her work appeared in Harper's Bazaar, InStyle, Allure, Vanity Fair, Ladies' Home Journal, Mademoiselle, and Glamour.
 She was credited as technical advisor on the 1975 film Shampoo and, in 2011, she published her internationally bestselling autobiography, Upper Cut: Highlights of My Hollywood Life.
 In 2021 Upper Cut began development as a feature film starring Julia Fox.

 Early life and education

-White on Burton Way in Beverly Hills.
+Carrie White was born as Carole Enwright, on Burton Way in Beverly Hills.
 Her family moved to Pacoima, California when she was seven, and moved back to Hollywood when she was fifteen.
 At Hollywood High, she studied art with June Hardwood and drama with John Engle and Martin Landau.
-After graduating high school, she supported herself while pursuing a cosmetology degree by working at Bob's Big Boy, modeling hats downtown in the garment district, and trying out for Playboy; she was selected by Playboy as Playmate of the Month in July 1963.
+After graduating high school, she supported herself while pursuing a Cosmetology degree by working at Bob's Big Boy, modeling hats downtown in the garment district, and trying out for Playboy; she was selected as Playmate of the Month in July 1963.